thanhqtran/tohoku_bootcamp/2025_spring/computation/readme.md

 - Mar 25: Modeling NK and its extension in Dynare

 ## Requirements
 - Install MATLAB (free for university student): [link](https://www.mathworks.com/academia/tah-portal/tohoku-university-31485743.html).
-During the installation, please choose the following toolboxes: Econometrics Toolbox, Statistics, Optimization Toolbox, Symbolic Math, Control System, Matlab SDK.
+- During the installation, please choose the following toolboxes: Econometrics Toolbox, Statistics, Optimization Toolbox, Symbolic Math, Control System, Matlab SDK.
--
+- Basic calculus is important (but we will review it if necessary).